pyblish/pyblish-qml/README.md

 **Additional Environment Variables**

-- `PYBLISH_QML_FOSTER=1` Make QML process a real child of parent process, this makes the otherwise external process act like a native window within a host, to appear below inner windows such as the Script Editor in Maya.
 - `PYBLISH_QML_MODAL=1` Block interactions to parent process, useful for headless publishing where you expect a process to remain alive for as long as QML is.
 Without this, Pyblish is at the mercy of the parent process, e.g. `mayapy` which quits at the first sign of EOF.

 <br>